GabeScott/standard-works-vault/General Conference/1989 October - An Ensign to the Nations.md

 When the Brethren stood on the summit, they looked over this valley to the south of them.
 It was largely barren, except for the willows and rushes that grew along the streams that carried water from the mountains to the lake.
 There was no building of any kind, but Brigham Young had said the previous Saturday, “This is the place.”

-The summit where they stood was named Ensign Peak out of reference to these great prophetic words of Isaiah: “And he [speaking of God] will lift up an ensign to the nations from far, and will hiss unto them from the end of the earth: and, behold, they shall come with speed swiftly.”
-(Isa.
-5:26.)
+The summit where they stood was named Ensign Peak out of reference to these great prophetic words of Isaiah: “And he \[speaking of God\] will lift up an ensign to the nations from far, and will hiss unto them from the end of the earth: and, behold, they shall come with speed swiftly.” ([[Isaiah 5.26|Isa.
+5:26]].)

-“And he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth.”
-(Isa.
-11:12.)
+“And he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth.” ([[Isaiah 11.12|Isa.
+11:12]].)

 There is some evidence to indicate that Wilford Woodruff took from his pocket a bandanna handkerchief and waved it as an ensign or a standard to the nations, that from this place should go the word of the Lord, and to this place should come the people of the earth.